Victor-Guerrero-Devs/programming-books/joy-of-javascript/intro.md

 - professionals who already work w/ JS
 - therefore, intermediate and advanced
 - nevertheless, fine for beginners who want to learn more

+### this book's organization

+- this book's goal is to teach you to build software from simple, composable pieces
+- each chapter (9) and each section (4) builds on the previous one (mastery learning)

+#### 1. Objects

+- JavaScript’s object system
+- syntactical support for class declaration = easy inheritance, encapsulation and structure
+- nevertheless, JS is NOT a class oriented language
+- JS is an object oriented language
+- therefore, in-depth look at the object system in JS
+- how to use it well

+#### 2. Functions

+#### 3. Code

+#### 4. Data